 Increased Vulnerability to Theft and Vandalism

 Leaving a rental unit unoccupied for an extended period can be a dangerous situation for landlords.
-Without proper security measures in place, it's easy for thieves and vandals to take advantage of the situation.
+Without proper security measures and safety standards in place, it's easy for thieves and vandals to take advantage of the situation.

 Avoiding theft and vandalism is the best solution, as any replacement or repair can be costly.